Accessing environmental information

 - Private Water Supplies on the Spatial NI Map viewer

-Where a request for information can be refused
+Information can be refused

 There are a number of exceptions in the legislation that allow a public authority to refuse to give out the information.
 These would be where the release would damage: